djalbat/occam-ide/README.md

 ## Terms

-* Occam can be used *only for individual use and if not for profit*, otherwise you must contact the author.
+* The Occam IDE is **not** free software.
-* The majority of the projects of which Occam is comprised are open source, but Occam itself is not.
+* It can be used *only for personal use and if not for profit*, otherwise you must contact the author and arrange payment.
-* You cannot re-use the source code for any reason unless directly from the aforementioned open source projects.
+* You cannot re-use the source code for any reason, even if only for personal use and if not for profit; or even if you have paid to use it otherwise.

 ## Contact